SQE Assessment Regulations

 3. Eligibility and identification requirements

-In order to enter an assessment, candidates will be required to comply with the SQE ID and Security Requirements which are available on the SQE website (to be launched summer 2021).
+In order to enter an assessment, candidates will be required to comply with the SQE ID and Security Requirements which are available on the SQE website.

 4. Passing the SQE